 That should be the first reaction when you see your child get hurt, even if she misbehaved in doing so.
 Not: “See?
 That’s why I said not to jump off the couch!”
 Our priority should be our kids’ well-being, with discipline and teachable moments coming second.

 Stay calm as well, especially during a meltdown.
-They need to know you won’t go away, even when they’re at their worst.
-They’re less likely to tantrum again, having you nearby to help them regulate emotions.
+She needs to know you won’t go away, even when she’s at her worst.
+She’s less likely to tantrum again, having you nearby to help her regulate emotions.

-And when your child tells you something he did wrong, thank him for telling you.
-He shouldn’t feel so scared of your reaction or of potential consequences.
-You don’t want him to keep things to himself than to admit them.
-Let him know he’ll always have your support no matter what.
+And when your child tells you something she did wrong, thank her for telling you.
+She shouldn’t feel so scared of your reaction or of potential consequences.
+You don’t want her to keep things to herself than to admit them.
+Let her know she’ll always have your support no matter what.

 Kids can behave, regardless of temperament.
 It’s easy to point to kids and assume they’re the type to misbehave.

 Focus on building a strong, supportive relationship with your kids—one without the power struggles—while still enforcing boundaries.
-Set high expectations of how your kids should behave, regardless of their past behavior.
-Show empathy so they know you’re on their side.
+Set high expectations of how they should behave, regardless of their past behavior.

 And watch your reaction when they misbehave.
 A positive one assures your kids you love them no matter what.